Davy Spillane: Moving Hearts and solo albums

-He was a founder member of Moving Hearts, along with Christy Moore and Donal Lunny in 1981.
+He is a founding member of Moving Hearts, along with Christy Moore and Donal Lunny in 1981.
 Although each member had a strong pedigree of Irish folk music, the band played mostly original compositions, sometimes with a political edge and a folk-rock sound.
 Their final album The Storm (1985) was purely instrumental and had several slower pieces written by Spillane.
-He then made the surprise move of joining up with American musician Béla Fleck, the Englishman Albert Lee and others to record a Davy Spillane debut album of his new compositions and bluegrass and original blues, Atlantic Bridge.
+He then made the surprise move of joining up with American musician Béla Fleck, the Englishman Albert Lee, Jerry Douglas, and others to record a Davy Spillane debut album of his new compositions and bluegrass and original blues, Atlantic Bridge.
 There was a promotional touring band which also recorded Out of the Air in 1988, essentially a live version of Atlantic Bridge.
 Spillane then gathered together a new set of musicians, including Rory Gallagher and Kevin Glackin to record Shadow Hunter, an album of various rock and folk styles.
 This was followed by Pipedreams in 1991.